Lavenderland is a fairly new Metro Vancouver flower-themed attraction. It features a few acres of purple flowers at a farm in Richmond.

-The cost for the festival in 2021 is $15 for everyone over the age of 4.
+The cost to see the flowers for 2022 is $15.75 for everyone over the age of 4.
 Children ages 3 and under are free.
 Parking is also free, although parking lot capacity at the venue itself is limited to just 15 vehicles.
 There is, however, additional street parking in the area.

 Where and When

 Lavenderland is at a farm in Richmond at 8460 Steveston Highway (which is about 3 km from the turnoff from Highway 99).
 It’s a 5-minute drive from the Gulf of Georgia Cannery Historic Site and the rest of picturesque Steveston Village.